-Murder is a serious crime or unlawful and dangerous act that is punishable by law in any country.
+But whatever system a country follows, murder is a serious crime or an unlawful and dangerous act that is punishable by law in any country.
+The degree of murder is determined by the circumstances surrounding the crime under common law.
 In many states, the offence also covers ‘felony murder’, which is where the killing occurs during the commission of a serious offence.

-Pardon the Jargon: Defining Legal Terms
+Pardon the Jargon: Let’s Define Legal Terms!

 - Homicide – “The killing of one human being by another”.
 Homicide is a broad or umbrella term that refers to both lawful and unlawful killings.